Russlewisbo/markdown-cv/index.md

 # Russell Edward Lewis
 Associate Professor and Clinical Pharmacologist

 I am an Associate Professor of Infectious Diseases in the Department of Molecular Medicine at the University of Padua and a clinical pharmacologist.
-I have over 20 years experience in laboratory and clinical research of antimicrobial and antifungal pharmacokinetic and pharmacodynamics in immunocompromised hosts.
+I have over 25 years experience in laboratory and clinical research of antimicrobial and antifungal pharmacokinetic and pharmacodynamics in immunocompromised hosts.
 My current research focuses on the development and incorporation of prognostic risk models and decision/dosing support tools for fungal infections and multidrug resistant bacteria.

 <div id="webaddress">
 <a href="https://www.medicinamolecolare.unipd.it/category/ruoli/personale-docente?key=7F6B3194E9D1AA6B33AE5DDA22979880">UNIPD Webpage</a>
 | <a href="http://russlewisid.com">Personal website</a>
 </div>
 <br>
-last updated: July 17, 2023
+last updated: May 17, 2024

 ## Contact information